KevinGreene/mythic-rancher/README.md

 At the beginning of each round, draw 4 cards from the deck for each player.
 Arrange them in a way such that everyone can see.

 Starting with the Master Rancher, players take turns selecting a face up creature to care for this round.
 After everyone has selected one creature, starting with the last player they draft in counter-clockwise order.
-Then clockwise again, then counterclockwise.
+Then clockwise again, so each player has selected three creatures.
+Discard all other creatures.

 ## Turns